project-illium/illium-documentation/docs/api/blockchain_service.md

     // SubscribeBlocks returns a stream of notifications when new blocks are finalized and
     // connected to the chain.
     rpc SubscribeBlocks(SubscribeBlocksRequest) returns (stream BlockNotification) {}

+    // SubscribeCompressedBlocks returns a stream of CompressedBlock notifications when new
+    // blocks are finalized and connected to the chain. rpc SubscribeCompressedBlocks(SubscribeCompressedBlocksRequest) returns (stream CompressedBlockNotification) {}
 }
 ```